fardog/node-chromecast-osx-audio/README.md

 Streams Mac OS X audio input to a local Chromecast device.

+**Note:** This is a very quickly-written first implementation.
+Consider it a tech-demo more than anything!

 ## Installation

 To install the module for use in your projects: